denisse-orellana/bellabeat_case/README.md

 | <p align="center"><img width="100%" src="./images/activity_hours_pie_chart.png"></p>   | <p align="center"><img width="100%" src="./images/activity_hours_bar_chart.png"></p> |
 | ------------- | -----------

-People are engage in a total of 29% of hours of the day doing some physical activity, this means a total of 4,7 hours.
-They spend 40 minutes in a Very activity, 30 minutes in a Fairly activity, and 4 hours in a Lightly activity.
+People engage in a total of 29% of hours of the day doing some physical activity, this means a total of 4,7 hours.
+They spend 40 minutes in a aery, 30 minutes in a fairly, and 4 hours in a lightly activity.

-On the other hand, 71% of hours they don't do a physical activity spending almost 12 hours in a Sedentary way.
+On the other hand, 71% of the rest of the hours they spend 12 hours in a sedentary way and not in some activity.

 #### Steps